Open fracture: Epidemiology

+Signs and symptoms

-There are a range of characteristics of open fractures.
-There can be an obvious broken bone that is sticking out of the skin, but there can also be a broken bone that is associated with a very small "poke-hole" skin wound.
-Both of these situations are classified as open fractures.
+There are a range of characteristics of open fractures as the severity of the injury can vary greatly.
+Most open fractures are characterized by a broken bone that is sticking out of the skin, but there can also be a broken bone that is associated with a very small "poke-hole" skin wound.
+Both of these injuries are classified as open fractures.
+Some open fractures can have significant blood loss.
+Most open fractures have extensive damage to soft tissues near and around the bone such as nerves, tendons, muscles, and blood vessels.